Prodyut Mukherjee

-Rhythm Express
+Music

 The Rhythm Express set-up is Prodyut Mukherjee's contribution towards a new form of fusion with depth and soul.
 Rhythm Express, encompasses a vast spectrum of musical genres, ranging from traditional Hindustani classical to South Indian classical notes and extending beyond the boundaries of India.

+Mukherjee uses his tabla & chic drum (mouth percussion) to simulate the sound of thunderstorms, rain drops, movement of two trains on side by side track, the noise made by the hooves of horses on the move, Shiva Tandava and many more, aiming to evoke specific imagery.